Ranking in Google’s results is easier said than done.

 Not sure if your website is mobile-friendly?

-No problem.
-Go here to find out.
+Go here to test mobile-friendliness.

 Type in your URL.

-Then it will quickly tell you if your page is mobile-friendly or not.
+It will quickly tell you if your page is mobile-friendly or not.
 As you can see below, mine is.

 Whatever Google cares about, you need to care about as well.